C0deWiser/workflow-/README.md

 ## Compatible Laravel 5.x versions

+The package is relevant starting from version 5.* (which corresponds to Laravel releases)

+_Versions below 5 are saved for the sake of history; installing them is highly not recommended.
-This version (2.*) of admin package is only compatible with Laravel 5.3.
-For use with Laravel 5.2 please see 1.* versions of this package.
+However, for reference, it is worth noting that 2.* versions is only compatible with Laravel 5.3, and 1.* versions existed for use with Laravel 5.2._

 ## Installation

 ### Preparations

-* Require `media101/workflow` into `composer.json` (composer is the default way to install this package);
+* Require `codewiser/workflow` into `composer.json` (composer is the default way to install this package);

-* Add the service providers `Media101\Workflow\ConsoleServiceProvider` and `Media101\Workflow\WorkflowServiceProvider`
+* Add the service providers `Codewiser\Workflow\ConsoleServiceProvider` and `Codewiser\Workflow\WorkflowServiceProvider`
 to the `providers` list in your application's `configs/app.php`;

 * Run `php artisan vendor:publish` to copy package config into application configurations directory,